Weigh the Risks and Benefits if You Want to Help Your College-Bound Child Get a Credit Card

-First, teach the student about financial literacy topics such as credit and credit scores.
+Teach the student about financial literacy topics, such as credit and credit scores.
 This is a topic most high schools do not cover, so parents should cover it before the child leaves home regardless of whether or not he or she will be getting a credit card.
 Ensure that he or she understands that responsible use means never charging more to the card than can be paid off in one month; explain how to determine the amount owed on the card and how interest is calculated; and highlight the "minimum payment warning" to show the student the monetary amount and length of time necessary to pay off the card if he or she makes only the minimum payment every month.

-One option is to add the child as an authorized user to a card the parent already has.
-Under this option, bills will still go to the parents; the child can be removed from authorized use of the card anytime; and he or she will still be building a credit history.
+One option is to add the child as an authorized user to a card the parent already uses.
+With this option, bills will still go to the parents and the child can be removed from authorized use of the card anytime.
+But he or she will still be building a credit history.